ssethia2/SyntaxTrees/DEVELOPMENT.md

 + Library was downloaded on subsystem.
 Deleted.
 Downloading using Windows instructions.
 + Downloaded CMake 3.11
 + Don't need to modify source code.
 Restarted by downloading binary package.
++ Downloaded pre-compiled binary package and uncompressed to project folder.